The Cheesecake Labs team’s goal is to provide you with the best version of your digital product. And there’s no one way of getting that right.

 What is Flutter?

-Flutter is newer to the cross-platform development scene than React Native.
+Flutter is newer to the cross-platform development scene versus React Native.
 Google released the framework in 2018 and it’s grown a lot in recent years.

 Google’s Flutter makes use of the Dart programming language to build mobile apps.
 Unlike React Native and other popular cross-platform tools, Flutter compiles down to the same native app code that native apps use to run.

-So what do you stand to gain — and what can hold you back — when choosing Flutter?
+So what do you stand to gain — and what can hold you back — when choosing Flutter versus React Native?

 Pros of Flutter